CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 2. Downloads the main ZIP file
 3. Extracts XML files from the main archive
 4. Finds and processes the nested ZIP containing GTIN data
+5. Uses regex pattern matching to locate files regardless of date suffixes
+6. Processes both core files and additional files from the dm+d package
-5. Returns paths to all required extracted files
+7. Returns paths to all extracted files with standardized names

 #### 2. Configuration Module (`config/`)